hkidd/GeneratePassword/README.md

 Link to the live page: https://hkidd.github.io/GeneratePassword_HW3/

 ## Purpose
 The purpose of this activity was to take a small amount of starter code, and create a fully functional password generator.
-This generator takes user imputs to see how many characters they would like in the password (between 8 and 128), then if they would like to include lowercase, uppercase, special, and/or special characters.
+This generator takes user inputs to see how many characters they would like in the password (between 8 and 128), then if they would like to include lowercase, uppercase, special, and/or special characters.
 After the code runs, the user is presented with a randomly generated password.

 ## Acceptance Criteria
 ```